frankhale/Frehley/README.md

 # (Ace) Frehley

 This is simple text editor using the Ace editor control in Node-Webkit.
-This is mainly a learning aid in order to learn more about Clojurescript and Node-Webkit.
+This is mainly a learning aid in order to learn more about Clojurescript and NW.js.

 Editor Screenshot: